-Table 1 shows the list of groups that participated in the contest with their final position (POS), the countries where they were located, the time taken to solve the tasks, the number of correct answers obtained, whether they solved more tasks than the 8 tasks required, and the communication tools used during the contest.
+Table 1 shows the list of groups that participated in the contest with their final position (Pos), the countries where they were located, the time taken to solve the tasks, the number of correct answers obtained, whether they solved more tasks than the 8 tasks required, and the communication tools used during the contest.
 In the case of the use of text chat for communication, the table also shows the total number of messages (# MSG), total number of characters without spaces (# CHAR) and the number of messages per minute (# MSG PER MIN).
 Since the groups had to solve only 8 simple tasks, we estimated that the assignment could be solved in 20 minutes, assuming the groups are well organized.
 Notice that the group in the 9th position solved the tasks in 29 minutes, although they got one result wrong.
 Most of the other groups solved the exercises in about 45-100 minutes.
 Also, most of the groups solved more tasks than the 8 required.
-In some cases, the reason was that the person in role A did tell the other members, although some members did not see the message and solved more tasks anyway.
+In some cases, the reason was that the person in role A either did not tell the others what tasks to solve or he told them too late.
+In a few cases, the person in role A did tell the other members, although some members did not see the message and solved more tasks anyway.
 It is worth noticing that the average number of messages per minute is quite high: 2.0-4.5 in most cases; this means that every member would read and sometimes write a message every 15-30 seconds.